 - Annual Licence Fee

 The Annual Licence fee applies to all licence applications received within each financial year (pro-rata fees are not available).
 For a standard licence greater than one year the fee can be invoiced as an upfront fee (for the total amount) or on an annual basis.

 The visitations (use fee) is the numbers of persons who participate in tours and activities (per person per day).
 Regulations prescribe an annual cap on the total visitation (use fees) a tour operator is required to pay.
 Visitations are invoiced on a quarterly or annual basis.

-Standard licence greater than 1 year (per year) fee
+Annual fee - standard licence greater than 1 year (per year)

 Adult visitation (use fee)

 *multiply this fee by the number of years you wish to apply for.